ElanMedoff/personal-site/_posts/global-find-and-replace-in-vim.md

 <img src="blog/fzf-initial.png"/>

-You can then narrow down your results by inputting a part of the filename, or negating a filename if you begin with a shebang i.e. `!.md`:
+You can then narrow down your results by inputting a part of the filename, or negating a filename if you begin with a shebang i.e. `!.md`.
+See the [fzf docs](https://github.com/junegunn/fzf#search-syntax) for more options.

 <img src="blog/fzf-narrow.png" />